Pregnancy SmartSiteTM

 Why the Test is Performed

 The biopsy helps diagnose many liver diseases.
 The procedure also helps assess the stage (early, advanced) of liver disease.
-This is especially important in hepatitis B and C infection.
+Liver biopsies are now done less often because noninvasive tests may be enough to assess for liver damage.
+However, some situations and diseases still require a liver biopsy for more information.

 The biopsy also helps detect: